-Additionally, even when resources are available, sometimes local attitudes such as "Not in My Back Yard" (NIMBYism) present challenges to moving forward with housing development.
+Additionally, even when resources are available, sometimes local attitudes such as "Not in My Back Yard" (NIMBYism) may present challenges to moving forward with housing development.
 Furthermore, even when the housing has been constructed, there have been instances where owners have used leasing criteria that have posed obstacles to many tenants in need of SEH, such as leasing criteria treating certain criminal history matters, even if long ago and/or relatively minor, as disqualifying factors.

 National studies also show there are low acceptance rates for Housing Choice Vouchers among private landlords, especially in competitive rental markets.
-When HUD last completed a study on voucher success rates, only 69% of households who received vouchers from large metropolitan public housing authorities successfully secured a rental unit within the allowed timeframe.
-This further limits the supply of available affordable housing (HUD, 2001).
-In the Department's Project Access program, this challenge is seen regularly.
+When HUD last completed a study on voucher success rates, only 61% of households who received vouchers from any public housing authority in 2019 successfully secured a rental unit within the allowed 180-day timeframe, if that timeframe is extended to 240 days the success rate rises to 63%.
+This further limits the supply of available affordable housing (HUD, 2023).
+In the Department's Project Access program, this challenge of finding a property that will accept the voucher is seen regularly.

 There are several factors of limited coordination that present barriers to SEH.
-One of the greatest barriers identified by HHSCC is ineffective and limited service coordination.
+One of the greatest barriers identified by HHSCC is ineffective and limited coordination of needed services available to residents.
 Housing developers fully understand the intricacies of operating affordable housing, but according to Council members, few housing developers understand the intricacies of social service programs.
-Service and resource coordination between local healthcare and social service agencies, housing developers, owners, and property managers needs to be enhanced.
+Partnerships between local healthcare and social service agencies, housing developers, owners, and property managers needs to be enhanced to improve coordination of services and resources.

 Coordination of care is intended to be a tailored site-specific coordinated effort so that smaller properties that may have less capacity are able to utilize methods that larger properties may not require, such as telemedicine.
-In some cases, education for housing management will improve effective service coordination for tenants with disabilities and older tenants.
+In some cases, education for housing management will improve effective coordination of care for tenants with disabilities and older tenants.
 Through increased coordination of care, housing tenancy support services can help reduce homelessness and decrease use of costly emergency services by providing timely intervention when a tenant is experiencing a health or behavioral health crisis and at risk of losing their housing.

-Lastly, HHSCC members report that many people - especially people with disabilities - report experiencing challenges in navigating the complex affordable housing system, which operates on federal, state and local levels, and through different agencies, making it hard to find a single source of information on available affordable housing.
+Lastly, HHSCC members report that many people - especially people with disabilities - report experiencing challenges in navigating the complex affordable housing system, which operates on federal, state and local levels, and through different funding and oversight agencies, making it hard to find a single source of information on available affordable housing.